ArctosDB/documentation-wiki/_how_to/How-To-Arctos-While-Social-Distancing.markdown

 5. Georeference!
 Students don't need access to shared localities to georeference.
 See [how Dianna Krejsa at Angelo State is doing it](https://github.com/ArctosDB/data-migration/issues/149#issuecomment-606052089).

+6. Social Media: We need someone to help Arctos up its social media presence.
+Use the "Something Random" stuff to start off with and provide links to Arctos records, projects, agent pages, etc.